 Winter is coming: cooling weather in Brazil could fan coronavirus outbreak

-The coronavirus outbreak is landing in Brazil as the hot summer days in the southern hemisphere draws to a close and winter approaches, potentially worsening the spread of the virus, medical experts told Reuters.
-Little is known about how changes in seasonal weather affect the new coronavirus, which has sparked a snowballing global crisis.
-Nonetheless, six infectious disease experts in Brazil said that past outbreaks in the country, including the 2009 H1N1 swine flu pandemic, point to colder temperatures exacerbating contagion.
+The coronavirus is landing in South America as summer days in the southern hemisphere draw to a close and winter approaches, potentially worsening the spread of the pandemic in Brazil and other parts of the region, medical experts told Reuters.
+Little is known about how changes in seasonal weather affect the new coronavirus.
+But six infectious disease experts in Brazil said that past outbreaks in the country, including the 2009 H1N1 swine flu pandemic, point to colder temperatures exacerbating contagion.

-Brazil is already the hardest-hit country in Latin America, with 621 confirmed cases by Thursday - more than doubling in two days.
+Brazil is already the hardest hit country in Latin America, with over 900 confirmed cases by Friday and at least 11 deaths.
 Although much of Brazil is tropical, monthly temperatures in parts of the south and southeast can average 5-6 degrees Celsius (41°F-43°F) in June and July.
-Temperatures start falling in April when flu infections tend to rise, experts said.
+Temperatures start falling in April, when flu infections tend to rise, experts said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)